hansec/fortran-language-server/README.rst

   - Use of unimported variables/objects in interface blocks
   - Statement placement errors ("CONTAINS", "IMPLICIT", "IMPORT")

+- Code actions (``textDocument/codeAction``) [Experimental, must be enabled in settings]

+  - Generate type-bound procedures and implementation templates for deferred procedures

 **Notes/Limitations:**

 - Signature help is not available for overloaded subroutines/functions